JayChava/BALLER-INDEX/README.md

 # BALLER-INDEX
-A Dynamic Database of basketball players stock market
+A Dynamic Database of basketball and soccer players stock market